How did Emergent BioSolutions Inc. (EBS) fare last session?

-A share of Emergent BioSolutions Inc. (NYSE:EBS) closed at $8.01 per share on Tuesday, up from $7.91 day before.
-While Emergent BioSolutions Inc. has overperformed by 1.26%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, EBS fell by -75.16%, with highs and lows ranging from $36.14 to $7.74, whereas the simple moving average fell by -44.35% in the last 200 days.
+A share of Emergent BioSolutions Inc. (NYSE:EBS) closed at $8.25 per share on Friday, down from $8.39 day before.
+While Emergent BioSolutions Inc. has underperformed by -1.67%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, EBS fell by -74.18%, with highs and lows ranging from $36.14 to $7.74, whereas the simple moving average fell by -41.49% in the last 200 days.

 25-cent Stock Takes $11T Commodities Sector Digital